alantippins/agentic-ux-patterns/README.md

 ## 🛠 Who This Is For

-- Product & UX designers building AI-driven tools
+- Product builders making AI-driven tools
 - PMs and founders designing agent-powered workflows
 - Researchers exploring the future of human-agent collaboration